-Update as of July, 2018: The stamp program now accepts stamps of all issue dates and countries, both used and unused stamps, sheets of stamps, albums or boxed collections of stamps.
+Update as of December, 2021: The stamp program now accepts stamps of all issue dates and countries, both used and unused stamps, sheets of stamps, albums, boxed collections of stamps, envelopes, and postcards.

-Please note we are only able to process and sell stamps and not other collectibles (including greeting cards and postcards).
+Please note we are only able to process and sell stamps and not other collectibles (for example, greeting cards).
 In order for the stamps to be salable, please follow these guidelines:

 Foreign stamps (excluding Canada):

 If the stamp is still on the postcard or envelope, leave it on.
 There are collectors who like to receive a whole envelope or postcard with a foreign stamp.
 This is because of the markings and/or artwork that often are also present.
 Stamps already removed from the envelope or postcard are also welcome.

 USA and Canada stamps: